liamli99/NodeJS/Notebook.md

 We use `npm install express-async-errors` to install this package!
 Then, (1) Load `require('express-async-errors')` in the entry file (app.js), (2) Remove all try catch blocks in async functions and only keep the code in try!
 This is becasue error in catch can be automatically passed to the next error-handling middleware!

+4. jsonwebtoken
+`jsonwebtoken` is used for creating and verifying JSON Web Tokens, and decoding their payloads!

 ## Event Loop
 The event loop is what allows Node.js to perform non-blocking I/O operations — despite the fact that JavaScript is single-threaded — by offloading operations to the system kernel whenever possible. https://nodejs.org/en/learn/asynchronous-work/event-loop-timers-and-nexttick